 “Let’s get an Airbnb so that we can cook our own meals.”

-I was making plans with someone out-of-town a few years ago and they suggested that we get an Airbnb for the night instead of a hotel room.
+I was making plans with someone to meet out-of-town a few years ago and they suggested that we get an Airbnb for the night instead of a hotel room.

 “I have nowhere to stay when I land in San Andres.”

-Chances are that you’ve been saved by Airbnb at some point.
+Chances are that you’ve stayed in an Airbnb at some point in your life.

-Did you know that you could make money from renting out a space in your home?
+Did you know that you could make money from listing a space in your home?
+You can host on Airbnb for profits.

 Before we move forward, what’s Airbnb all about?
 According to Wikipedia: